Júlio Pomar: After 1960

 Pomar had already left neo-realism when he settled in Paris in June 1963.
 He would return several times to Portugal for the next twenty years.
-In Paris, he will not join any artistic groups nor practice the artistic languages in vogue, maintaining a position of critical distance to the contemporary arts movements.
+In Paris, he will not join any artistic groups nor practice the artistic languages in vogue, keeping a position of critical distance from the contemporary art movements.
 This defence of autonomy leads him to remain faithful to the expression of the gesture, to the exploration of the line, to the opening of composition to an informal pictorial language.
-In 1967 he made the first assemblages with found materials and in the following year he began two parallel series, one of which was about the convulsions of May 1968.
+In 1967 he made the first assemblages with found materials and in the following year, he began two parallel series, one of which was about the convulsions of May 1968.
 He exhibited once again in Lisbon and, beginning in 1969, he began a regular collaboration with the Gallery 111 of Manuel de Brito, who from now on would represent him in Portugal.

 Pomar was in Lisbon when the April 1974 revolution took place.
-Throughout the 1970s he published a collection of poems, participated in important international exhibitions, most notably at the Bienal de S. Paulo, Brazil, in 1976, and held important solo exhibitions, from which one can highlight the first retrospective of his work, at the Calouste Gulbenkian Foundation, in Lisbon, and at the Soares dos Reis National Museum, in Porto, both in 1978.
+Throughout the 1970s he published a collection of poems, participated in important international exhibitions, most notably at the Bienal de S. Paulo, Brazil, in 1976, and held important solo exhibitions, from which one can highlight the first retrospective of his work, at the Calouste Gulbenkian Foundation, in Lisbon, and the Soares dos Reis National Museum, in Porto, both in 1978.

-Characterised by a type of figuration that crosses the surprise of the process of association of images learned with surrealism and the heritage of abstract expressionism, the painting of Pomar over the last decades results from an intense activity and a permanent desire for thematic diversification.
-In their combinations we will find tigers and rain hats, monkeys, portraits, more or less explicit; sometimes it seems clear his will to seek its roots, like in his famous painting Lusitânia no Bairro Alto (1985), with portraits of Mário de Sá Carneiro, Santa-Rita Pintor and Amadeo de Souza-Cardoso.
+Characterised by a type of figuration that crosses the surprise of the process of association of images learned with surrealism and the heritage of abstract expressionism, the painting of Pomar over the last decades results from the intense activity and a permanent desire for thematic diversification.
+In their combinations we will find tigers and rain hats, monkeys, and portraits, explicit; sometimes it seems clear his will to seek its roots, like in his famous painting Lusitânia no Bairro Alto (1985), with portraits of Mário de Sá-Carneiro, Santa-Rita Pintor and Amadeo de Souza-Cardoso.

+He died in the Luz Hospital, in Lisbon, on 22 May 2018, aged 92 years old.
+His death was mourned as a great national loss, being praised, among others, by President Marcelo Rebelo de Sousa.